radioxoma/twms/README.md

 ### Load tiles directly from disk cache

-JOSM supports `file://` URL pointing to 256x256 tiles in EPSG:3857 projection (like OSM, Bing or Google, but not Yandex as it uses EPSG:3395). **So it's possible to make JOSM loading tiles directly from SAS.Planet cache, without running any server.**
+JOSM supports `file://` URL pointing to 256x256 tiles in EPSG:3857 projection (like OSM, Bing or Google, but not Yandex as it uses EPSG:3395). **So it's possible to make JOSM load tiles directly from SAS.Planet cache, without running any server.**

 1. Check [http://127.0.0.1:8080](http://127.0.0.1:8080) for available `file://` links
 2. Open JOSM Imagery > Imagery preferences > Press *+TMS*, *Selected entries* and paste link.
 E.g.: